 Servers and Locations: Servers in over 40 countries, but how many?

 Buffered VPN’s actual server count is hidden.
-They tell you that they have 45 global server locations but that’s it.
+They tell you that they have 42 global server locations (down from 45 in 2018) but that’s it.

 So all you’re getting from Buffered VPN are the locations of these servers.